AdobeDocs/genstudio.en/help/user-guide/content/email-template.md

 **Example**: If you want the body of an email template to be no larger than 500 characters, add that requirement to the [channel guidelines](/help/user-guide/guidelines/brands.md#channel-guidelines) for the "body" field.

-If guidelines are not added to GenStudio, defaults will be used.
+If guidelines are not added to GenStudio, defaults are used.

 ## Code an email template